teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week4_Monday.md

 __e.__ Only the file octane.pdb will be listed.

-6. In the data-shell/molecules directory, __what__ is the effect of this loop?
+#### 6. In the data-shell/molecules directory, what is the effect of this loop?

 ```
 for alkanes in *.pdb
 do